Research

 Manufacturing and Materials

-The Manufacturing and Materials focus area involves fundamental materials processing science, technological advancement in manufacturing applications, and development of new manufacturing processes and new material functions.
+The Manufacturing and Materials focus area involves fundamental materials processing science, technological advancement in manufacturing applications, and the development of new manufacturing processes and new material functions.
 Current and emerging thrust areas include solidification, metal casting, laser materials processing, micro- and nanofabrication, joining, ultrasonic welding, machining, microstructure evolution, manufacturing process modeling and simulation, artificial muscles, artificial camouflage, smart materials, and material characterizations.
 These research activities are well supported by federal and state agencies and the manufacturing industry.

 Robotics, Controls, and Autonomous Systems